If you want to know more about diving the Maldives, you’re in the right place!

 A topographical feature that is open on one side, but obstructed overhead whilst also being deep enough that a diver can be under the overhang.

 Diving Squad – at ease!
 Great job.
-You’ve just completed this whale shark of a mission briefing and you’re now equipped with all the knowledge you need to embark upon your ultimate Maldivian diving trip.
+You’ve completed our mission briefing for how to dive the Maldives and now you’re equipped with all the knowledge you need to actually go and experience this world-class dive destination for yourself!